Music Department Prospectus

 - Theory Class

 We are extremely busy, holding many concerts throughout the year.
-We also take part in the Pro Corda Chamber Music Competition, and each year we represent the South East in the semi-final and final stages.
-We also enter groups into the National Festival of Music for Youth.
+We also take part in the Pro Corda Chamber Music Competition, and this year we are reigning National Chamber Music Champions.
+We have also enjoyed considerable success in the National Festival of Music for Youth.

 The school is a centre for the Associated Board examinations and we receive a very high pass rate.
 About two thirds of our entrants are awarded merits or distinctions.
-Many of our older girls take grades 7 and 8 and we have distinctions and merits in girls studying piano, singing, saxophone, cello, flute, violin, clarinet and oboe.
-This year, several girls are also planning to take their diplomas.
+Many of our older girls take grades 7 and 8 and diplomas.

-TWGGS is regularly represented in the Bromley, West Kent and Kent County Youth Orchestras and Choirs and we also have pupils who are members of the National Youth Orchestra and National Youth Recorder Ensembles.
+TWGGS is regularly represented in the National Youth Choirs of Great Britain, National Youth Orchestra and National Youth Chamber Orchestra as well as West Kent and Kent County Youth Orchestras and Choirs.
 This year we also have a finalist in the Kent Young Musician of the Year competition.